-Storage of the database's configuration such as password and users outside the code is important; Eclipse JNoSQL has the ConfigurationUnit annotation that reads the configuration from a file such as XML, YAML, and JSON file and inject to create a factory.
+Storage of the database's configuration such as password and users outside the code is important; Eclipse Jakarta NoSQL has the ConfigurationUnit annotation that reads the configuration from a file such as XML, YAML, and JSON file.
 The default configuration structure is within either a META-INF or WEB-INF folder.
+The ConfigurationUnit has three fields.